STS-107: Major experiments

 Because much of the data was transmitted during the mission, there was still large return on the mission objectives even though Columbia was lost on re-entry.
 NASA estimated that 30% of the total science data was saved and collected through telemetry back to ground stations.
 Around 5-10% more data was saved and collected through recovering samples and hard drives intact on the ground after the Space Shuttle Columbia disaster, increasing the total data of saved experiments despite the disaster from 30% to 35-40%.

-About 5-6 Columbia payloads encompassing many experiments were successfully recovered in the debris field.
+About five or six Columbia payloads encompassing many experiments were successfully recovered in the debris field.
 Scientists and engineers were able to recover 99% of the data for one of the six FREESTAR experiments, Critical Viscosity of Xenon-2 (CVX-2), that flew unpressurized in the payload bay during the mission after recovering the viscometer and hard drive damaged but fully intact in the debris field in Texas.
 NASA recovered a commercial payload, Commercial Instrumentation Technology Associates (ITA) Biomedical Experiments-2 (CIBX-2), and ITA was able to increase the total data saved from STS-107 from 0% to 50% for this payload.
 This experiment studied treatments for cancer, and the micro-encapsulation experiment part of the payload was completely recovered, increasing from 0% data to 90% data after recovering the samples fully intact for this experiment.
 In this same payload were numerous crystal-forming experiments by hundreds of elementary and middle school students from all across the United States.
 Miraculously most of their experiments were found intact in CIBX-2, increasing from 0% data to 100% fully recovered data.
-The BRIC-14 (moss growth experiment) and BRIC-60 (Caenorhabditis elegans ringworm experiment) samples were found intact in the debris field within a 12 mi radius in east Texas.
+The BRIC-14 (moss growth experiment) and BRIC-60 (Caenorhabditis elegans roundworm experiment) samples were found intact in the debris field within a 12 mi radius in east Texas.
 80-87% of these live organisms survived the catastrophe.
-The moss and ringworms experiments' original primary mission was not nominal due to the lack of having the samples immediately after landing in its original state (they were discovered many months after the crash), but these samples helped the scientific community greatly in the field of astrobiology and helped form new theories about microorganisms surviving a long trip in outer space while traveling on meteorites or asteroids.
+The moss and roundworms experiments' original primary mission was not nominal due to the lack of having the samples immediately after landing in their original state (they were discovered many months after the crash), but these samples helped the scientific community greatly in the field of astrobiology and helped form new theories about microorganisms surviving a long trip in outer space while traveling on meteorites or asteroids.

 Re-entry

-Columbia began re-entry as planned, but the heat shield was compromised due to damage sustained during the initial ascent.
-The heat of re-entry was free to spread into the damaged portion of the orbiter, ultimately causing its disintegration and the loss of all hands.
+Columbia began re-entry as planned, but the heat shield was compromised due to damage sustained during the ascent.
+The heat of re-entry was free to spread into the damaged portion of the orbiter, ultimately causing its disintegration and the death of all seven astronauts.

-The accident triggered a 7-month investigation and a search for debris, and over 85,000 pieces were collected over the course of the initial investigation.
+The accident triggered a 7-month investigation and a search for debris, and over 85,000 pieces were collected throughout the initial investigation.
 This amounted to roughly 38 percent of the orbiter vehicle.